CIS565-Fall-2013/Project5-WebGL/README.md

 ![Pie chart 1](screenshots/naive_shader_setup.png)

 * Why were initializing the shaders so time consuming?
 It turned out that I was compiling the shaders at every animation frame!
 Clearly very inefficient.
-After compiling the shaders ONCE, then using gl.useProgram() to switch between shaders, the pie chart looks like this:
+After compiling the shaders ONCE, then using gl.useProgram() to switch between shaders, the pie chart looks like the image below.
+The InitializeShader() calls are considered by the profiler to take up 0% of the execution time:

 ![Pie chart 2](screenshots/improved_shader_setup.png)

-* The problem above is now that I'm setting up the sphere in each animation frame.
+* The problem above is that I'm now setting up the sphere in each animation frame.
 Further optimizations could be done by moving the setup to a precompute step.
 In general it seems that the draw call is not very time consuming - rather packaging the data and sending to the GPU is the bottleneck.
 Below is another example from the simplex wave demo, which has a modestly complex vertex vertex shader.
 Again, the shaders aren't the performance bottleneck.
 Rather, it's the animate() call that sets up the shader, and other logic done in JavaScript:

 ![Pie chart 3](screenshots/simplex_pie_chart.png)